 Wrongful Termination and Retaliation

 Acts of retaliation at work are often common before wrongful termination.
+Even if you have the best intentions, it is not unusual for companies to retaliate against employees they consider to be a problem.
 If you experienced any of the following acts of retaliation prior to your termination, you may have the right to move forward with an employment law complaint:

 - Suspension